saepark/saepark.github.io/index.md

 Prior to starting my PhD, I received my BBA and Master's degrees from Seoul National University in Korea.
 In my free time, I enjoy boxing, trekking, listening to music, and cheering for the Pittsburgh Penguins.

-Please use the links below to see more about my research, my teaching-related experiences, and my software codes.
+Please use the links below to see more about my research, my teaching experiences, and my software codes.

 [Research](./research.html) | [Teaching](./teaching.html) | [Software](./software.html)